Monday, June 1, 2026

 GIRL TRIPS

-These women attend a hike to promote their own girls trip camping, backpacking or on a cruise.
+These women attend a hike to promote a future camping, backpacking or cruise for women only.

-Motivate GIRL TRIPS ladies by taking them on Daycations with all the men and women.
+Motivate ladies by taking them on Daycations inviting both men and women.

 LONER